tr4cefl0w/ConstantEncryption/README.md

 Denuvo “removes” constants from functions by storing them remotely and encrypting them using user-specific hardware information.

-For this POC i chose NTBuildNumber located in KUserSharedData but you can basicly use whatever you want
+For this PoC, I chose NTBuildNumber located in KUserSharedData, but you can basically use any value you want.

 ## before encryption
 ```asm